 It has already been several months since the summer sun started blazing over the mighty Chinese Han empire in the East Asian landmass, pushing the air upward and drawing the monsoon winds onshore from the Indian Ocean and Andaman Sea.

-Though he had no idea of the interplay of landmasses and oceans and heat gradients caused by the tropical sun, Little Red had learned of the monsoon cycle over the ten seasons of his life.
-He knew that in the last season of cool dry months, the winds from the east had taken his Indian father on his annual journey to the strange land beyond the sunset, to a faraway port called Mylarphan, home to half-brothers and sisters he would never know, on the southeast corner of a large and ancient land below unimaginably high mountains where the gods dwelled.
-As it was every year, he stayed here with his Mon mother and siblings, waiting for the favorable winds that always brought his father back with fascinating treasures from even further lands that bordered the very ends of the earth.
+Though he has no idea of the interplay of landmasses and oceans and heat gradients caused by the tropical sun, Daeng Noi has learned of the monsoon cycle over the ten seasons of his life.
+He knows that in the last season of cool dry months, the winds from the east took his father on his annual journey to the strange land beyond the sunset, to a faraway port called Mylarphan, home to half-brothers and sisters he will never know, on the southeast corner of a large and ancient land below unimaginably high mountains where the gods dwell.
+As it is every year, he stays here with his Mon mother and siblings, waiting for the favorable winds that have always brought his father back with fascinating treasures from even further lands that border the very ends of the earth.

-But this season was different.
-Already two full moons had passed from the time that the Arab, Persian, Malay, and Indian traders started arriving.
-Little Red knew enough from their sailor tales that the seas and winds became more and more dangerous in this season, and if his father didn’t return soon, it could mean only bad things.
+But this season is different.
+Already two full moons have passed from the time that the Arab, Persian, Malay, and Indian traders started arriving.
+Daeng Noi knows enough from their sailor tales that the seas and winds become more and more dangerous in this season, and if his father doesn’t return soon, it will mean only bad things.

-And so now, besides Krishna, he prayed to whatever god of the Hindu pantheon would listen to bring his father back safely—to Brahma the creator; Vishnu the preserver; Shiva the destroyer; Indra the guardian and god of storms; Ganesha the elephant-headed god, remover of obstacles…he even prayed to Parvati, goddess of fertility and Garuda, the winged vehicle of the gods…every figure that he could remember from the adventuresome tales that filled his imagination, recounted to him nightly by his mother.
+And so now, besides Krishna, he prays to whatever god of the Hindu pantheon will listen to bring his father back safely—to Brahma the creator; Vishnu the preserver; Shiva the destroyer; Indra the guardian and god of storms; Ganesha the elephant-headed god, remover of obstacles…he even prays to Parvati, goddess of fertility and to Garuda, the winged vehicle of the gods…every figure that he can remember from the adventuresome tales that fill his imagination, recounted to him nightly by his mother.

-Little Red’s mother, Jawm Nga, belonged to a family of boat builders in the bustling port of Kuan Lookpad (“Bead Mound”, now called Khlong Thom), so-called because of the glass beads that were made there, renowned not only for their beauty, but for their spiritual power.
-Most of the family craft was devoted to repairing the local fishing boats that hugged the mangrove-covered shores—small affairs piloted by Austronesian Malays who lived in small settlements along the shore, and more nomadic people, later known as Urak Lawoi, who lived mostly on their boats roaming the coast.
-The latter were rarely seen in town…they were an ancient, dark-skinned, curly-haired people who were masters at drawing the treasures from the rich waters, and who were occasional pirates that preyed on ships passing by with foreign treasures gathered from east to west, Han China to Rome.
-These larger crafts, manned by a multiethnic mix of men who shared a lust for travel in their blood, were of a different construction than the local boats, and would pull in to Kuan Lookpad to re-stock supplies, trade for the locally famous beads, or make necessary repairs.
+Jawm Nga, Daeng Noi’s mother, belongs to a family of boat builders in the bustling port of Kuan Lookpad (“Bead Mound”), so-called because of the glass beads that are made there, renowned for both their beauty and spiritual power.
+Most of the family craft is devoted to repairing the local fishing boats that hug the mangrove-covered shores—small affairs piloted by Austronesian Malays who live in small settlements along the shore.
+Occasionally, a nomadic people who live on their boats roaming the coast come by for supplies to do their own repairs.
+These wanderers, called Urak Lawoi, rarely show themselves in town…they are an ancient, short-statured, and curly-haired people who are masters at drawing treasures from the rich waters.
+Some of them excel as pirates preying on ships passing by with foreign goods traversing between Han China and Rome.
+The treasure-laden cargo ships, manned by a multiethnic mix of Asian men who share a lust for travel in their blood, are of a more complex construction than the local boats, and pull in to Kuan Lookpad to re-stock supplies, trade for the locally famous beads, or make necessary repairs.

 Ancient Ship Building

 He would have to save part of his wealth, however, to hire craftsmen to repair his ship.
 Planks had to be stitched together through holes drilled near their edges, secured to the boat’s ribs by lashing through eyelets that were a part of the planks.
 All this was pulled together by rope made from the fibers of the sugar palm.
 Sembian had added a stabilizing outrigger to his Arab/Indian-style boat from a technique he’d seen in the tropical seas south of Kuan Lookpad…and that appendage had also taken a beating.
-The two large rectangular sails also needed repair…they had to be woven together from a plant fiber like a mat…or actually several mats, stitched together.
+The two large rectangular sails also needed repair…they had to be woven into plant fiber mats stitched together.